Raksha001/somnia-colosseum/README.md

 *   **Trustless Smart Contract Escrow:** Wagers are secured by immutable on-chain logic, removing any need to trust a centralized party with your funds.

-*   **Integrated Trading Interface:** The dApp features a built-in trading interface that provides a **real-time P&L chart** and allows players to swap coins directly within the application to optimize their trading strategy without ever leaving the competitive environment.
+*   **Integrated Trading Interface:** The dApp features a built-in trading interface that provides a **real-time P&L chart** and allows players to **swap coins** using our **in-duel swap** directly within the application to optimize their trading strategy without ever leaving the competitive environment.
+The dApp also features **Swap to join** for users who don't have enough balance of the duel's required token.

 *   **Automated and Unbiased Judging:** The backend referee service uses reliable Somnia APIs to ensure fair and timely resolution of every duel.

 ### 🗺️ The User Journey: A Duel in Four Steps